top of page

 This was our world before August of 2005, when our excursions to the town of Slidell were more frequent, and the days much slower.

 These days, we drive in from our far away home in Nashville - a 500 mile trek to South Louisiana.
-Hurriedly, we make our round of visits with family, while occasionally stealing away moments of respite with friends.
+Hurriedly, we make our round of visits with family, while occasionally stealing away moments of respite with friends on Carr Drive.

 When we do, it all becomes second nature…